How Will I Know: Music video

-The accompanying music video for "How Will I Know", directed by British director Brian Grant and choreographed by Arlene Phillips, was filmed prior to the release of the single and album.
+The accompanying music video for "How Will I Know", directed by British director Brian Grant and choreographed by Arlene Phillips, was filmed in London, England.
 Unlike her past music videos, Houston was given the opportunity to move beyond the staged performance settings to demonstrate straightforward dance moves.
 The video is set against a strikingly designed, vividly colored setting of video screens and partitions.
 Houston's hair is dyed honey blonde and is worn by a dazzling, colored hairbow.
 She is also seen underlined by a form-fitting silver dress made of metal mesh, reaching almost to her knees, adorned with matching fingerless gloves.
 Houston is also seen performing with backup dancers in black outfits and wearing French-style makeup.
 The video also has a scene of spattering of paint and drizzling down the screen.
 Houston's labelmate and family friend Aretha Franklin also makes a black-and-white cameo appearance in the otherwise colorful music video.
 In 2011, Kyle Anderson of MTV wrote that it was "eye-opening to watch her cut loose in a fun environment," since her past songs were ballads.

 The music video was her first to receive heavy rotation on MTV.
+It first entered MTV's playlist prior to Christmas 1985 and was one of Houston's videos to help her break the color barrier for black women sustaining heavy rotation on the channel, later paving the way for Janet Jackson's success on the channel.
 It was also nominated for two awards at the 1986 MTV Video Music Awards, in the categories of Best New Artist and Best Female Video, winning the latter.